BACK

 Eviction Process in Idaho

-- Landlord serves an immediate or three-day eviction notice.
+1. Landlord serves a three-day eviction notice.

-- Landlord files an eviction lawsuit with the court.
+2. Landlord files an eviction lawsuit with the court.

-- Court serves the tenant a summons.
+3. Court serves the tenant a summons.

-- Tenant files an answer.
+4. Tenant files an answer.

-- Landlord and tenant attend court hearing and receive judgment.
+5. Landlord and tenant attend court hearing and receive judgment.

-- Tenant gets 72 hours to move out.
+6. Tenant gets 72 hours to move out.

-- Sheriff arrives to forcibly remove the tenant.
+7. Sheriff arrives to forcibly remove the tenant.

-1. Landlord Serves an Immediate or Three-Day Eviction Notice
+1. Landlord Serves a Three-Day Eviction Notice

 If any of the above lease violations occur, the landlord must first serve an Idaho eviction notice and state that the tenant has the appropriate number of days to remedy or cure the violation.
 There are four possible eviction notices a landlord can send in Idaho:

-- Rent Demand Notice: 3 days to pay or quit (downloadable here).
-If rent is unpaid when due, the landlord must deliver this notice stating the among of unpaid rent required to remedy the breach and the date on which the lease will terminate if it is not paid (not less than three days after receipt of the notice).
+• Rent Demand Notice: 3 days to pay or quit (downloadable here).
+If rent is unpaid when due, the landlord must deliver this notice stating the amount of unpaid rent required to remedy the breach and the date on which the lease will terminate if it is not paid (not less than three days after receipt of the notice).
 The notice must also state that should a judgment be entered against the tenant in court, they will have 72 hours to move out and remove their belongings (Idaho Code § 6-303(2)).

-- Unconditional Notice to Quit: Immediate.
+• Unconditional Notice to Quit: 3 days to quit.
 This notice gives no opportunity to “cure” the violation and applies if the tenant engages in the unlawful delivery, production, or use of a controlled substance on the premises (Idaho Code § 6-303(5)).
-This represents an uncurable breach of the rental agreement, so landlords in Idaho can file for eviction immediately after serving notice.
+This represents an uncurable breach of the rental agreement, so landlords in Idaho can file for eviction 3 days after serving the notice if the tenant refuses to vacate.

 Idaho tenant eviction laws designate that all notices must be delivered to the tenant personally or, if the tenant is absent, by doing one of the following as per Idaho Code § 6-304:

-- If the above cannot be done, by posting the notice in a conspicuous place on the property, giving it to any person residing there, and also sending a copy through certified mail.
+2. If the above cannot be done, by posting the notice in a conspicuous place on the property, giving it to any person residing there, and also sending a copy through certified mail.

 2. Landlord Files an Eviction Lawsuit with the Court